sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 }
 ```

-- On "swssloglevel": We will set the log level to the LOGLEVEL DB (This is the behavior we have today and it redmain as it is).
+- On "swssloglevel": We will set the log level to the LOGLEVEL DB, This is the behavior we have today, and it redmain as it is (with addition of set all components to default log level).
 - On "log-level save": We will copy the LOGLEVEL DB content into the loglevel_db.json.
 - On startup: we will load the loglevel_db.json file into the LOGLEVEL DB.